Bistanium/phase_vocoder/README.md

 3. Enter a value (time-stretch rate or target pitch).

 ## Additional note
-- WAV files must have a sampling rate of either 44.1 kHz or 48 kHz.
 - There is a section in the program where the user can modify the `resampling` variable.
   - By default, `resampling` is set to 0, which performs time stretching.
   - To perform pitch shifting instead, set `resampling` to 1.